 Believe in yourself and deep down believe that you can make it.
 Use the mental edge to help you get the job done.
 Take deep breathes when you get really cold and want to quit.
 Repeat your affirmations when you get down and want to stop.

 Answer: Back in the day we put Vaseline in our socks to help cut down on friction.
 But that is really thick and can attract sand.
 A better option these days is a light coat of Bodyglide Original Anti-Chafe Balm.

 I would put this under my arm pits, nipples, around my crotch and on my feet.

 This can make a huge difference in you getting rubbed raw and shut down or continuing on to finish.

 Answer: Yes; you can have a bottle of multi-vitamins.
-No on the creatine or any other supplements.
+Creatine or any other supplements is banned.

 Question: What kind of knife did you get issued and what did you use in the field?

 Answer: We were issued a standard KA-BAR US Marine Corps Knife or Navy MK3 Mod O dive knife.

 I still have both of them at home on the shelf.

 My daily everyday carry knife is usually a 5.11 Tactical Scout folding knife as it folds and can fit in my pocket no problem.